People commonly put dark circles around eyes down to tiredness but it’s not the only cause

 Strain on your eyes

 According to dermatologist Alan Parks, MD, it's not only your eyesight that gets impacted.
-He explains that when you have trouble seeing and squint your eyes, it can also change how your under-eye area looks.
+He explains that when you have trouble seeing and squint your eyes, it can also change how your under- area looks.
 This happens because the blood vessels under your skin get bigger, making dark circles more noticeable.

 He suggested that anyone who is concerned about this should have their eye prescription checked, since putting a lot of strain on your eyes all the time isn't healthy.